-Reduce flicker and banding when shooting under fluorescent or mercury-vapor lighting during video recording.
-Choose [Auto] to allow the camera to automatically choose the correct frequency.
-If [Auto] fails to produce the desired results, select [50 Hz] or [60 Hz] according to the frequency of the local power supply.
-Choose [50 Hz] for areas with a 50 Hz power supply, [60 Hz] for areas with a 60 Hz power supply.
+Reduce flicker and banding in the shooting display and in footage recorded under fluorescent or mercury-vapor lighting.

+- Choose [Auto] to allow the camera to automatically choose the correct frequency. - If [Auto] fails to produce the desired results, select [50 Hz] or [60 Hz] according to the frequency of the local power supply.
+Choose [50 Hz] for areas with a 50 Hz power supply, [60 Hz] for areas with a 60 Hz power supply. - Changes to [Video flicker reduction] also apply to the shooting display in photo mode.

-Cautions: [Video Flicker Reduction]
+▼ Cautions: [Video Flicker Reduction]